Shashanka: Sarasanka Dighi (folk legend)

 Situated in present-day Midnapore, Sarasanka is a massive dighi (manmade lake) measuring over 140 acres.
 That is nearly equal to the total area of 80 football fields.
 Its aesthetics show clear influences of the Hindu Vastu Shastra school of architecture, design and aesthetics.

 According to Bengali folk lore and legends, the dighi was excavated at the behest of King Shashanka.
-In one oral tradition: once Shashanka had been accompanying his mother to holy pilgrimage and his convoy camped at the small village of Jamuapati in Datan.
-There, his mother was impressed by local hospitality; she asked them why their yields were so meagre.
-The villagers replied that they suffered from an acute shortage of water.

-So, Shashank's mother urged her son to do something for the villagers, so that they still had water during the lean season.
-Not one to disobey his mother's wishes, Shashanka reportedly pulled out an arrow from his sheath, and announced that he would excavate a reservoir as long as the arrow's trajectory.
-And thus, over a period of three years, and with help from local nobles, Sarasanka came into existence.

 Shashanka (popular culture)

 Published in 1914, Shashanka is a historical novel penned by the famous Indian archaeologist Rakhaldas Bandyopadhyay, who is best known for his discoveries in Mohenjo Daro.
 He found Shashanka to be a potent symbol of Bengal's glorious past and future political aspirations.

+The Bengali movie Karnasubarner Guptodhon (2022) is an adventure thriller and the third film in the Sona Da franchise.
+The movie is based on the discovery of a riddle by the lead trio which leads to a hidden treasure of King Shashanka.
+It stars Abir Chatterjee, Arjun Chakrabarty and Ishaa Saha in lead roles.